 1 Introduction

-The analogue method (AM) relies on the hypothesis that similar situations in terms of atmospheric circulation are likely to lead to similar local weather [Lorenz(1956), Lorenz(1969), Duband(1970), Bontron and Obled(2005)Bontron, and Obled].
+The analogues method (AM) relies on the hypothesis that similar situations in terms of atmospheric circulation are likely to lead to similar local weather [Lorenz(1956), Lorenz(1969), Duband(1970), Bontron and Obled(2005)].
 The principle consists in sampling a certain number of past situations based on different atmospheric variables (predictors) in order to build a probabilistic forecast for a local weather variable of interest (predictand).
 The most common usage of the AM is for precipitation forecasting [?, eg.]]Guilbaud1997, Bontron2005, Bliefernicht2010, Marty2012, Horton2012, Radanovics2013, BenDaoud2015, but AMs, or equivalent, were also used for short to medium term forecasting of daily temperatures [Radinovic(1975), Woodcock(1980), Kruizinga and Murphy(1983)Kruizinga, and Murphy], wind [Gordon(1987)], snow avalanches [Obled and Good(1980)Obled, and Good, Bolognesi(1993)], insolation [Bois et~al.(1981)Bois, Obled,, and Thalamy], and the trajectory of tropical cyclones [Keenan and Woodcock(1981)Keenan, and Woodcock, Sievers et~al.(2000)Sievers, Fraedrich,, and Raible, Fraedrich et~al.(2003)Fraedrich, Raible,, and Sielmann].
 Applications for monthly forecasts in many countries also exist, including Canada [Shabbar and Knox(1986)Shabbar, and Knox], Hungary [Toth(1989)], the Netherlands [Nap et~al.(1981)Nap, van~den Dool,, and Oerlemans], and England [Murray(1974)], as well as seasonal forecasts: [Barnett and Preisendorfer(1978)Barnett, and Preisendorfer], [Bergen and Harnack(1982)Bergen, and Harnack] and [Livezey and Barnston(1988)Livezey, and Barnston].

 The purpose of this paper is not to present in details the AM and its different parametrizations, which can be found in [Horton et~al.(2016)Horton, Jaboyedoff,, and Obled] or [Ben Daoud et~al.(2015)Ben Daoud, Sauquet, Bontron, Obled,, and Lang].
-The concepts one needs to understand here are the following: the AM consists in searching a certain number of past situations in a meteorological archive (typically reanalysis) that are the most similar, according to an analogy criteria, and to extract the observed values of the local weather variable of interest from another archive (typically local time series) in order to build the empirical distribution considered as the probabilistic forecast for the target day.
-Predictors can be multiple: for example the geopotential height at different pressure levels on different temporal windows (time of observation).
-The method is usually made of multiple levels of analogy, leading to successive subsampling on predictors of different nature (eg. atmospheric circulation, moisture variables, vertical motion, and air temperature).
+The concepts one needs to understand here are the following: the AM consists in searching a certain number of past situations in a meteorological archive (typically reanalyses) that are the most similar, according to an analogy criteria, and to extract the observed values of the local weather variable of interest from another archive (typically local or basin averaged time series) in order to build the conditional empirical distribution considered as the probabilistic forecast for the target day.
+Predictors can be varied: for example the geopotential height at different pressure levels on different temporal windows (time of observation).
+The method is usually made of several levels of analogy, leading to successive subsampling on predictors of different nature (eg. atmospheric circulation, moisture variables, vertical motion, and air temperature).

-Even though the method is rather simple compared to numerical weather prediction models, it contains a certain number of parameters one needs to determine, such as the choice of the predictor variable, its pressure level and temporal window to consider, the spatial domain to use for the comparison, as well as the analogy criteria itself, and finally the number of analogue situations to keep at each subsampling level.
+Even though the method is rather simple compared to numerical weather prediction(NWP) models, it contains a certain number of parameters one needs to determine, such as the choice of the predictor variable, its pressure level and temporal window to consider, the spatial domain to use for the comparison, as well as the analogy criteria itself, and finally the number of analogue situations to keep at each subsampling level.

-The AM needs to be adapted to every new region it is applied, because the leading meteorological influences are specific per region.
-Even the selection of the pressure levels and the temporal windows should be reconsidered, when not the variable itself.
-For example, [Ben Daoud(2010)] found the vertical velocity relevant for the great plains in France, when [Horton(2012)] found no interest in this variable in an Alpine environment, because the vertical motion, which is mainly controlled by orographic effects, was already well related to the atmospheric circulation itself.
+The AM needs to be adapted to every new region considered, because the leading meteorological influences may be specific per region.
+Even the selection of the pressure levels and the temporal windows should be reconsidered, when not the predictor variable itself.
+For example, [Ben Daoud(2010)] found the vertical velocity relevant for the great plains in France, when [Horton(2012)] found it useless in an Alpine environment, because the vertical motion, which is mainly controlled by orographic effects, was already well related to the atmospheric circulation itself.